ramm777/ramm777/README.md

 ![Business card](1639824048651.jpeg)
 # Hello, guys!
-I’m a Computational Scientist at Concr, working on developing and applying machine learning modelling techniques to help identify and treat cancer.
+I’m an ML Scientist at Concr, working on developing and applying machine learning modelling techniques to help identify and treat cancer.
 Previously, I worked in the UK oil & gas industry, where I focused on mathematical and numerical modelling and optimization studies.

 Besides, I’ve got academic experience in computational physics research software and deep learning for computer vision.
 I have an MSc in Engineering from Imperial College London and PhD in Computational Physics from Heriot-Watt University in Edinburgh.